 The Department of Defense fills a special role by providing peer-reviewed funding for innovative, high-risk/high-reward medical research through the Congressionally Directed Medical Research Programs (CDMRP).
 The NFRP is a well-executed and efficient program within the CDMRP and addresses areas of great clinical need directly affecting the health of the war fighter.
 NF is a complicated condition closely connected to many common diseases and disorders that can lead to unmanageable pain, learning disabilities, cancer, orthopedic abnormalities, deafness, blindness, memory loss, and amputation.
 NF also involves inflammation similar to that involved in wound healing.

 Recognizing NF’s importance to both the military and to the general population, Congress has given the Army’s NF Research Program strong bipartisan support.
-From FY96 through FY18 funding for the NFRP has amounted to over $300 million, in addition to the original $8 million appropriation in FY92.
+From FY96 through FY20 funding for the NFRP has amounted to over $362 million.
 The Army’s program funds innovative, groundbreaking research which would not otherwise have been pursued, and has produced major advances in NF research, including conducting clinical trials in a nation-wide clinical trials infrastructure created by NFRP funding.
 Army officials administering this program have indicated that they could easily fund more applications if funding were available because of the high quality of the research applications received.